grenition/mirea-static-code-analyzer/README.md

 - Go 1.21 or later
 - PostgreSQL 12 or later
+- Docker and Docker Compose (for linter analysis)
 - VS Code (or any Go-compatible IDE)

 ## Setup Instructions